(A) Policy statement

 Develops procedures including certification, incident response and reporting, contingency planning, documented policies and procedures and training;

-(c) Provide physical safeguards, including physical access controls, workstation usage and placement, device and media disposal, reuse, and accountability;
+(d) Provide physical safeguards, including physical access controls, workstation usage and placement, device and media disposal, reuse, and accountability;

-(d) Provide technical security services, including access, audit and authorization controls; and
+(e) Provide technical security services, including access, audit and authorization controls; and

-(e) Provide technical security mechanisms, including communications/network transmission controls.
+(f) Provide technical security mechanisms, including communications/network transmission controls.

-(j) Monitors workforce members in each covered entity for compliance with security policies and procedures including auditing information system activity of workforce members and access reports.
+(k) Monitors workforce members in each covered entity for compliance with security policies and procedures including auditing information system activity of workforce members and access reports.

-(G) Standards for electronic transactions: "UT-ACE" must electronically bill using the standardized formats, codes, and data elements and comply with the rules governing such transactions.
+UToledo ACE must electronically bill using the standardized formats, codes, and data elements and comply with the rules governing such transactions.

 (H) Workforce members

-Workforce members of "UT ACE," including employees of the designated health care components who have access or may be exposed to "PHI "will complete "HIPAA" training conducted by the privacy and security officer or their designee(s).
-Business associates who need to access electronic protected health information will follow all business associate agreement terms and conditions.
+(I) UToledo ACE workforce members and employees who conduct business on the health science campus who have access or may be exposed to PHI will complete online HIPAA training.
+Business associates who need to access electronic PHI will follow all business associate agreement terms and conditions.

-(I) Violation of policy or procedures:
+(J) Violation of policy or procedures:

-Monitoring/auditing of compliance with "UT" policies relating to "HIPAA" privacy and security will be performed to assure compliance with "HIPAA" privacy and security regulations.UT
+Monitoring/auditing of compliance with UToledo policies relating to HIPAA privacy and security will be performed to assure compliance with HIPAA privacy and security regulations.UT

 Promulgated Under: 111.15